magentabusiness/magentabusiness.github.io/_includes/docs/reference/mqtt-api.md

 {% include images-gallery.html imageCollection="server-side-rpc" %}

-In case your MQTT device is a gateway, ThingsBoard will send a server-side RPC (notification) about changes on provisioned device entities.
+In case your MQTT device is a gateway, IoT Hub will send a server-side RPC (notification) about changes on provisioned device entities.
 Your MQTT gateway device will receive a service RPC about removal or renaming of device to [properly resolve such events](/docs/iot-gateway/how-device-removing-renaming-works/).

 ### Client-side RPC